|Trypanosome Cell Biology - CNRS URA 2581|

 |HEAD||Dr. BASTIN Philippe (DR2 INSERM) / firstname.lastname@example.org|

 Trypanosomes are flagellated parasites responsible for various tropical diseases, including sleeping sickness in Central Africa caused by Trypanosoma brucei and transmitted by the bite of the tsetse fly.
 During their life cycle, these parasites have to adapt to changing environments (mammalian bloodstream, insect gut and salivary glands) and undergo profound morphological and biochemical modifications.
 Trypanosomes also represent exciting model organisms as they exhibit unique cellular features and are amenable to modern reverse genetics technology.
-Our group is interested in two topics: (1) gene expression and RNA interference (RNAi) and (2) flagellum formation and function.
+Our group is interested in two topics: (1) flagellum formation and function and (2) the dynamics of trypanosome infections in vivo.

 Trypanosome as a model for genetic diseases.
 Several genetic diseases are linked to defects in cilia and flagella function.
-Trypanosomes are an excellent model to study these diseases as mammalian, insect or nematode ciliated cells do not propagate in vitro and are poorly amenable to transfection.
-We are working with two clinical groups to understand the role of cilia and flagella in the Bardet-Biedl Syndrome and in Primary Ciliary Diskynesia, where the role of a novel candidate gene has been dissected in trypanosomes.
+Trypanosomes are an excellent model to study these diseases as mammalian, insect or nematode ciliated cells do not propagatein vitro and are poorly amenable to transfection.
+We are working with three clinical groups to understand the role of cilia and flagella in several ciliopathies.
+For example, the role of a leucine-rich repeat protein involved in primary ciliary diskynesia has been analysed successfully in trypanosomes.

-Keywords: Trypanosome, RNA interference, flagellum, cytoskeleton, tsetse fly, genetic diseases
+Keywords: Trypanosome, flagellum, cytoskeleton, tsetse fly, primary ciliary diskynesia, Bardet-Biedl Syndrome, nephronophtisis

 Activity Reports 2009 - Institut Pasteur